-Prepubertal vulvar and vaginal problems can be treated and prevented by instituting good hygiene measures and by avoiding things that may cause irritation or infection.
-Some basic general practices include:
+Prepubertal vulval and vaginal problems can be treated and prevented by instituting good hygiene measures and by avoiding things that may cause irritation or infection.
+Some basic practices include:

 - Using a front to back motion when wiping the vulva after urination or bowel movement.

 - Separate legs when passing urine to reduce vaginal retention of urine.